Alignak-monitoring/alignak/doc/source/07_advanced/eventhandlers.rst

   * After the service has been rechecked for the 3rd time and is in a SOFT CRITICAL state
   * After the service first goes into a HARD CRITICAL state

 The script should theoretically restart and web server and fix the problem before the service goes into a HARD problem state, but we include a fallback case in the event it doesn't work the first time.
 It should be noted that the event handler will only be executed the first time that the service falls into a HARD problem state.
-This prevents Shinken from continuously executing the script to restart the web server if the service remains in a HARD problem state.
+This prevents Alignak from continuously executing the script to restart the web server if the service remains in a HARD problem state.
 You don't want that. :-)

 That's all there is to it!
 Event handlers are pretty simple to write and implement, so give it a try and see what you can do.